 What’s the difference between Medigap and Medicare Advantage in Ohio?

 Medigap and Medicare Advantage plans both help Medicare beneficiaries lower their healthcare costs.
-Medicare Supplements work by covering the costs that Original Medicare doesn’t pay, such as deductibles and copayments.
+Medicare Supplements cover the costs that Original Medicare doesn’t pay, such as deductibles and copayments.

 On the other hand, Medicare Advantage plans offer more well-rounded coverage by providing the same benefits as Original Medicare plus extra benefits such as dental and vision.
-It is essential to remember that you cannot have both a Medicare Advantage Plan and a Medigap plan simultaneously.
+It’s essential to remember that you can’t have both a Medicare Advantage Plan and a Medigap plan simultaneously.

 How to Sign Up for Medicare Supplement/ Medigap Plan in Ohio

 Ohio Medicare Supplement Plans offer several different benefits and levels of coverage.
 Since no two beneficiaries are the same, finding a plan that fits your unique needs can seem like an uphill battle.